jim-deriv/flutter-chart/doc/interactive_layer.md

 ## DrawingToolState

-Each drawing tool on the chart has its own state, represented by the `DrawingToolState` enum:
+Each drawing tool on the chart has its own set of state, represented by the `DrawingToolState` enum:

 ```dart
 enum DrawingToolState {